How to eliminate water hammer noise after flushing a toilet

 Resonance is the rapid banging or jack-hammer sound in a pipe during the fill process.
 This is caused by restrictions in the shut-off valve, supply line or fill valve.
 For troubleshooting Water Hammer or Resonance, please click here.

-/ Will Wang is the Director of Marketing at Fluidmaster and is responsible for new product development, product management, and the marketing strategy.
+Will Wang / Will Wang is the Director of Marketing at Fluidmaster and is responsible for new product development, product management, and the marketing strategy.
 Will has over eleven years in managing and successfully launching products into the home improvement and builder marketplace.
-Will has a well rounded educational background in mechanical and manufacturing engineering, and a masters in business administration which have helped him thrive in marketing and business management; his true passion. www
+Will has a well rounded educational background in mechanical and manufacturing engineering, and a masters in business administration which have helped him thrive in marketing and business management; his true passion.